blacktomato/OpenCV-journey/Basic_Image_Operation/README.md

 <h4 id = "add">Add.cpp</h4>

-First, because I want to spread the window, instead of them being squeezed together, I use following code to get the resolution of the screen.
+First, because I want to spread the image window, instead of them being squeezed together, I use following code to get the resolution of the screen.
 When compiling the .cpp file, I need to add the library link `-lX11`.
 (In the `./Makefile`)